mssngtxtrs/dotfiles/README.md

 # Dotfiles
-Here are my dotfiles.

 ## About
-These dotfiles are used on laptop (Redmibook Pro 15 2023) with Arch Linux installed.
-All labels are written in russian, but i'll try to make english translation soon.
+These are my dotfoles that I use on my desktop.

 ## Requirements

+### Arch Linux

 Required software:
 - Hyprland (with Hyprlock, Hypridle)
 - Hyprshot